SarKaa/sarkaa.github.io/README.md

 Game cheats by iosgods.com.

+Most advanced packages have been taken from undecimus resources, so only install these if you know what your doing, but most should be fine to use on all jailbreaks

 I do not take any responsibility for crashes or problems by tweaks.

 I do not make the tweaks myself, they are simply taken from other repositories.